England. Change location

 With each block, you'll also develop a key academic skill (description, interpretation, investigation, analysis, evaluation, and consolidation) through the central focus on engaging critically with multiple forms of evidence.
 A key part is the innovative use of virtual fieldwork activities in every block.
 Each of these activities focuses on a specific case study related to the themes of the block and the key academic skill for that block.
 You'll be provided with different types of evidence ranging from maps, newspaper articles and reports to video interviews with experts and people directly affected by the issues explored.
 This is designed to develop your skills as an independent researcher.

 Your skills and knowledge will be developed through five tutor-marked assessments, a revision-oriented interactive computer-marked assessment and an end-of-module assessment.
-At the end of the module, you'll have a clear understanding of what social science perspectives contribute to understanding and intervening in environment-society issues, as well as a skills set of real value in both academic and vocational contexts.
+At the end of the module, you'll have a clear understanding of what social science perspectives contribute to understanding and intervening in environment-society issues, as well as a skill set of real value in both academic and vocational contexts.

 Vocational relevance